 As you need to restore a System Image, click Restore your computer using a system image that you created earlier.
 Then click Next.
 Make sure your external hard drive with backups is connected first!

-Click Advanced options in Troubleshoot screen.
+Click or tap Advanced options in Troubleshoot screen.

 If you want to select an older system image instead, click Select a system image and then click Next.
 In the following window click the external hard drive you use for backups and click Next.
-If the drive is not displayed, disconnect and reconnect it and then click Refresh button.
+If the drive is not displayed, disconnect and reconnect it and then click the Refresh button.

 Now select the older system image you want to restore from the list.
-Please note that the backup time might be different, because all times are displayed for GMT-8:00 time zone.
+Please note that the backup time might be different because all times are displayed for GMT-8:00 time zone.
 Click Next.

 Normally, you do not need to select the Format and repartition disks option from Choose additional restore options section.
 Just click Next.